Pat Phelan (Coronation Street): 2016–2018

-Towards the end of March 2018, Phelan stages a getaway plan to escape Weatherfield — knowing that Tim's recording evidence of his scam confession could potentially expose his other crimes as well.
-He forges a holiday trip with Eileen for the coming Easter and she agrees after Phelan tricks Summer in persuading his wife to go ahead with his plans, as Eileen had initially become uninterested with the idea; the couple leave Weatherfield for the holiday after dropping Summer off for a sleepover with local shopkeeper Dev Alahan (Jimmi Harkishin) and his children, Aadi (Zennon Ditchett) and Asha (Tanisha Gorey), at their house.
+Towards the end of March 2018, Phelan stages a getaway plan to escape Weatherfield — knowing that Tim's recording of his scam confession could potentially expose his other crimes as well.
+He forges a holiday trip with Eileen for the coming Easter and she agrees after Phelan tricks Summer into persuading his wife to go ahead with his plans, as Eileen had initially become uninterested with the idea; the couple leave Weatherfield for the holiday after dropping Summer off for a sleepover with local shopkeeper Dev Alahan (Jimmi Harkishin) and his children, Aadi (Zennon Ditchett) and Asha (Tanisha Gorey), at their house.
 As Phelan puts his escape plan into motion, Gary and Seb seek out the gun that he used to kill Luke near the site manager's office.
 In doing so, however, they end up unearthing the bodies of Andy and Vinny instead; Gary and Seb are formally arrested for the murders, but are quickly proven innocent when they learn about the bodies and explain the situation to their lawyer: Ken's grandson Adam (Sam Robertson) — who subsequently phones Tim about this.
 Tim promptly calls Eileen to warn her about the bodies at Phelan's worksite, exposing his murderous crimes in front of everyone at The Rovers in the process; Peter, who had been hosting a party to celebrate becoming the pub's new landlord with help from both his girlfriend Toyah Battersby (Georgia Taylor) and her stepsister Leanne (Jane Danson), calls off the party in response to Tim's phone call; while Steve disrupts his mother's date with his old school teacher, Mike Thornberry (Louis Emerick), to inform Liz of the revelation and Eileen's endangerment.
 At the same time, Phelan learns of the bodies' discovery and plans to leave the country on a boat — becoming distant from Eileen in the process.
 They soon row when Eileen catches Phelan on the boat and becomes angry as to why he needs some privacy from her during their holiday, culminating with Eileen hurting her foot and Phelan halting his escape plan to aid his wife.
 Phelan later phones a taxi for Eileen to return to Weatherfield, as she couldn't drive back home after losing his van keys from the ensuing argument.
 They bid goodbye to each and start to go their separate ways until Phelan realizing that Eileen has the boat keys and heads back to find her listening to Tim's voice message — thus confirming everyone's theory about him.